Rosalía: 2024–present: Lux

-In February 2025, Rosalía was reported to have been cast in the third season of the American drama television series Euphoria.
-Lux, her fourth studio album, was announced on October 20, 2025.
-She released its lead single, "Berghain", on October 27 and it topped the charts in her home country of Spain.
-The album was released on November 7, 2025, becoming her first to debut in the top ten of the Billboard 200 and UK Albums Chart as well as breaking the all-time record for most streamed album in a single day by a Spanish-speaking female artist.
-The track "La Perla" was released as a part of the album rather than a single but proved popular in European markets and debuted at the top of the chart in Spain, replacing "Berghain" to become Rosalía's thirteenth number-one.
+Lux, Rosalía's fourth studio album, was announced on 20 October 2025.
+She released its lead single, "Berghain", on 27 October and it topped the charts in her home country of Spain.
+The album was released on 7 November 2025, becoming her first to debut in the top ten of the Billboard 200 and UK Albums Chart as well as breaking the all-time record for most streamed album in a single day by a Spanish-speaking female artist.
+The track "La Perla" was initially released as a part of the album rather than a single but proved popular in European markets and debuted at the top of the chart in Spain, replacing "Berghain" to become Rosalía's thirteenth number-one.
+"La Perla" was sent to Italian radio as the album's second single on 5 December 2025.
 The digital release of Lux contains 15 tracks, while the physical edition contains 18.
-Musically, Lux was another example of Rosalía's skill of genre fusion that blended elements of Art pop and Classical and the album was praised by critics for its ambitious concept based around various female Saints which addressed themes of "feminine mystique, transformation and "spirituality" in a total of fourteen languages.
-At Metacritic, which assigns a normalized rating out of 100 for albums, Lux has a score of 97, which indicates "universal acclaim".
+Musically, Lux was another example of Rosalía's skill of genre fusion that blended elements of art pop and classical and the album was praised by critics for its ambitious concept based around various female Saints which addressed themes of "feminine mystique, transformation and spirituality" in a total of fourteen languages.
+Lux is the highest-rated album of 2025 and the fourth-highest rated album in Metacritic's history.

+In March 2026, Rosalía embarked on the Lux Tour, to further promote Lux, with shows in Europe, South America and North America.
+At the Brit Awards 2026, Rosalía delivered a standout performance of "Berghain" with Bjork and became the first Spanish-speaking winner, receiving the award for International Artist of the Year and also won International Songwriter of the Year at the prestigious Ivor Novello Awards later in May.
+On September 17, 2026, it was revealed that Rosalía would be featured on the track "Where is Gone?" from the upcoming Fontaines D.C. album Dopamine Chamber.